 Making Upcycled Vintage Seed Packet Planters

 I used rusty old tin cans to make the planters.
-These were just tin cans that had been left in the garden to the elements for a few weeks.
+These tin cans had been left in the garden to the elements for a few weeks.

-- Sand off the loose rust where you will be sticking the seed packet label.
+- Sand off the loose rust where you will stick the seed packet label.

-- Cut out the floral image from the center of the printed seed packet.
+- Cut out the floral image from the centre of the printed seed packet.

 - Use a brush to wet the outside edge of the label.
 Then carefully tear around the edge of the image.
 This will give your floral label a more rustic/aged look.